 American Travel Hubs and Itineraries

-The Southern United States is comprised of 14 States from Texas and Oklahoma to the Atlantic coast and Kentucky and West Virginia to the Gulf Coast.
-A Journey from the Atlantic to the Gulf Coast via Appalachia and the Mississippi River.
+The Southern United States includes the states from Texas and Oklahoma to the Atlantic coast and Kentucky and West Virginia to the Gulf Coast.
+Plan a journey from the Atlantic to the Gulf Coast via Appalachia and the Mississippi River.

 Texas Cities and the Hill Country